outsidedav/swift/machine_learning/conversation.md

 4. In the new window that is displayed, click **Add Other** and navigate to the `Carthage/Build/iOS` directory.
 5. Select `AssistantV1.framework` to link it with your app.

-In addition to linking the {{site.data.keyword.conversationshort}} framework, you also need to copy it into the app to make it accessible at run time.
-We will use a Carthage script to avoid a particular [App Store submission bug](http://www.openradar.me/radar?id=6409498411401216){:new_window}.
+In addition to linking the {{site.data.keyword.conversationshort}} framework, you must also copy it into the app to make it accessible at run time.
+A Carthage script is then used to avoid a particular [App Store submission bug](http://www.openradar.me/radar?id=6409498411401216){:new_window}.

 1. With your app target's settings open in Xcode, navigate to the **Build Phases** tab.
 2. Click the `+` icon and select **New Run Script Phase**.
 3. Add the `/usr/local/bin/carthage copy-frameworks` command to the run script phase.
 4. Add the {{site.data.keyword.conversationshort}} framework to the **Input Files** list:
   ```
   $(SRCROOT)/Carthage/Build/iOS/AssistantV1.framework
   ```
+  {: codeblock}

-## Add a virtual assistant to your app
+## Adding a virtual assistant to your app
 {: #add-a-virtual-assistant-to-your-app}

 1. Open your `ViewController.swift` in Xcode.